Saturday, November 10, 2018

 One Hindu scripture referred to the narrow road of a renunciate as walking "the edge of a razor blade," and I feel that daily.
 Anne Lenox has a song: "Walking On Broken Glass."
 Some days I feel as if my knees are bleeding, for each day my ability to stay on the path is tested.
 It's no wonder renunciates don't encourage sanyasi-they understand the pain and difficulty of renouncing your old identity and ingrained patterns.
 The old conditioning sticks to your feet like tar, trying to keep you in the place others have put you and the labels given to you.
 It is not myself that is the threat, but others who threaten my resolve.
 This is why sadhus leave their spouses and families behind; I understand now.
 When your heart is pointing true north, you may have to go it alone, because they can't hear the same piper that you are hearing.

 Recently during meditation, I saw a visual of me walking through a veil and as I stepped through, I looked down to see that I was dressed in a diaper.
 I giggled, because seeing myself in my 50's as a diapered toddler made me smile.
-But no matter your age, asceticism is a journey and I had just begun to grow.
-From time to time I still mess up (which explains why I had a diaper on), but I can't expect to start at the top.
+But no matter your age, asceticism is a journey, and I had just begun to grow.
+From time to time, I mess up (which explains why I had a diaper on), but I can't expect to start at the top.
 In a way, taking sanyasi is like graduating from college only to find you were taken back to kindergarten.
 Because in kindergarten you learn the basics: how to read, how to get along with others, and how to use logic.
 This initiation has been like stepping through a door into an odd new world of Wonderland, and to find that I am a very small Alice.
 And yet, if I were to walk back through the door to enter the "real" world again, I'd be the tallest one there.
 The difference between the two worlds is that while Wonderland seems like a dream world, it is the actual state of things-even if it is wacky and fantastic.
 Like Alice, I cannot imagine where this journey will take me, or for how long I will be lost in this Wonderland.
 All I know is that I want to see things I never saw in the real world, which is why I took the path of the renunciate.
-Where barriers used to be now stand doors.
+Where barriers used to be, now stood doors.
 I do not know where they will lead me, but I know one thing: this is the only way OUT.

 To see all of Devi Nina's books: http://www.amazon.com/Nina-Bingham/e/B008XEX2Z0